pigmonkey/spark/README.md

 forward mail for the user and root to this address.
 Removing this variable will cause no mail aliases to be put in place.

-The cron implementation is configured to send mail using `msmtpq`.
+The cron implementation is configured to send mail using `msmtp`.

 ### Syncing and Scheduling Mail